mcaceresb/stata-gtools/docs/usage/gtools.md

 gtools
 ======

 The gtools command is merely a wrapper for some high-level operations to do with package maintenance.
-See the [introduction](index) for an overview of the package and available commands.
+See any of the commands below for details on how to use the programs provided by this package commands, or the [introduction](index) for an overview of the package and available commands.

 Succintly, gtools is a Stata package that provides a fast implementation of common group commands like collapse, egen, isid, levelsof, contract, distinct, and so on using C plugins for a massive speed improvement.

 This program helps the user manage their gtools installation.